 ABSITE: Everything You Need to Know

-The ABSITE (American Board of Surgery In-Training Examination) is an annual in-training exam used to evaluate general surgery trainees.
+The ABSITE exam (American Board of Surgery In-Training Examination) is an annual in-training exam used to evaluate general surgery trainees.
 Trainees are notified of the date of their exam (usually the exam is late January to early February) at the start of the academic year.

 Eligible candidates include both preliminary and categorical general surgery residents.
 Preliminary residents usually take only one or two years of general surgery residency before entry into an advanced specialty program (such as radiology).
 By contrast, categorical residents undertake full residency training for a minimum of five years to achieve board certification in general surgery.